Types of Sentences in English

 Note: ‘Not’ is placed after all the auxiliary verbs.

-(2) If a sentence forms without a helping verb (mentioned above), then the ‘do’ verb (do, does, did) will place according to tense and number, and the main verb remains unchangeable.
+(2) If a sentence forms without a helping verb (mentioned above), then the ‘do’ verb (do, does, did) will be placed according to tense and number, and the main verb remains unchangeable.
 ‘Not’ will be placed in the middle of both the ‘do’ and the ‘main’ verb.
 For example:

 • I do not agree with the matter.